Case Study: Data Protection & GDPR

 Where churches are processing personal data for children (which is 99% of churches!), GDPR includes an explicit requirement for parental consent for children age 16 and under when recording and processing personal data - in other words, the child's consent cannot be relied upon.
 The current data protection age of consent is 16, but is under consultation and may be reduced to 13.
-Where churches offer services for children, e.g. free/pay events open to sign-up by children, privacy notices should be written in a clear, plain way that a child will understand.
+Where churches offer services for children, e.g. free/pay events open to sign-up by children, privacy notices should be especially written in a clear, plain way that a child will understand.

 The key GDPR principles